bonattod/Proteostasis_data_analysis/README.md

 # Proteostasis_data_analysis
-Supplementary data and R codes - Does inter-organellar proteostasis impact yeast quality and performance during beer fermentation?
+Supplementary data for the manuscript "Does inter-organellar proteostasis impact yeast quality and performance during beer fermentation?" by Bianca de Paula Telini, Marcelo Menoncin and Diego Bonatto